| REYNOLDS GIRDLER: There will be no formal

 years, and in that long time even the dullest mind learns something.

 So I have picked up a little information along these lines.
+In contrast to your exhibit portraying the

 origins of oil and earth's denizens eons ago, General Motors